Akshaykumar05/DevOps/README.md

 * mv src_path destination_path
 * cat filename - to view contents of file.
 * clear - to clear terminal.
+* echo "your text" - to print something.

 ## Networking